simonceddy/audio-plugin-presets/Kilohearts/readme.md

 ## Please note

-Various Kilohearts snap-ins may be used in these presets.
-These snapins are often separate, paid products.
+Various Kilohearts snap-ins may be used in these presets. __These snapins are often separate, paid products__.
 If you have a Kilohearts subscription or their everything bundle this will not be an issue.

 ## Installation